collective/wc.pageturner/README.txt

 If your package manager installs a version of SWFTools that does not include pdf2swf, you can install an older version of the package that does.

-These instructions for installing on Ubuntu are based on from http://serverfault.com/questions/623604/install-pdf2swf-on-ubuntu-trusty-tahr14-04.
+These instructions for installing on Ubuntu are based on http://serverfault.com/questions/623604/install-pdf2swf-on-ubuntu-trusty-tahr14-04.

 For AMD64: